-A multidisciplinary collection with extensive coverage of Africa and African studies, and information on a wide variety of topics from Africa-based publications and organizations.
-Includes citations for wide variety of scholarly sources, including dissertations, research reports, and monographs.
+Explore a multidisciplinary collection with extensive coverage of Africa and African studies, as well as information on a wide variety of topics from Africa-based publications and organizations.
+This collection contains citations for scholarly sources, including dissertations, research reports, and monographs.
 Coverage: contains primary sources.
+Some full text.

-Index of over 500 African journals, approximately half of which are open access.
-Coverage: From the late 1990s to current.
+Explore African-published scholarly journals, many of which are open access.
+Coverage: 1990s to current.
 Some full text.

-Covers the history of the world (excluding the United States and Canada) from 1450 to the present, including military history, women's history, history of education, history of science, and more.
-Includes secondary source articles from more than 1800 journals, as well as books and book reviews.
-This is the most important source of secondary research material for the study of modern world history.
-Note: for U.S. history, use America: History and Life
+Explore the history of the world (excluding the United States and Canada) from the 15th century to the present, including military history, women's history, history of education, history of science, and more.
+This collection includes secondary source articles from journals, as well as books and book reviews.
+Note: for United States history, use America: History and Life

 ; for medieval history, use Iter

-An interdisciplinary archive of over 2,500 journals in the arts, humanities, and social sciences, with some natural science coverage.
-Coverage: Historical & current publications up to 1 - 5 years from current date, contains primary sources.
-Full-Text.
+Explore historical and recent journals, books and images in the arts, humanities, and social sciences, with some natural science coverage.
+Coverage: varies - historical up to 1-5 years from current date, contains primary sources.
+Full text.

-Indexes literature on Islam, the Middle East and the Muslim world, including Muslim areas of Asia and Africa, plus Muslim minorities elsewhere.
+Search literature on Islam, the Middle East and the Muslim world, including Muslim areas of Asia and Africa, plus Muslim minorities elsewhere.
 Coverage: 1906 to present.
-Citations Only.
+Citations only.